 In this article you will learn to fix issues that result in the filament being damaged before reaching the hotend

 BCN3D printers extrude the filament by pushing it between two gears that spin.
-The gears bite into the filament to move it up, but in the case the filament gets stuck, the gears will continue spinning and consequently damaging the filament.
+The gears bite into the filament to move it up, but in the case, the filament gets stuck, the gears will continue spinning and consequently damage the filament.
 You can identify this problem by looking at the filament after it has passed through the motor.

 In this article, you will find the most common problems and some tips to fix it.

 In most cases, the wrong Stratos profile configuration can cause underextrusion or other printing issues that result in the material being grinded.
 We recommend the default profiles in Stratos.
 These profiles are made to ensure the best print quality.
 If you are experiencing filament grinding with our material while also using our default profiles, go to the next point.

 The retraction settings are usually tweaked to avoid printing issues like stringing but a very high retraction speed or a very long retraction distance can cause grinding issues.

 To avoid this problem is necessary to retract the filament slowly, reducing the retraction distance and the retraction speed:

 - We recommend a maximum retraction distance of 7mm.

 - You can also try to reduce by 10mm/s the retraction speed to see if the issue is solved.

 If the material is not being melted at enough speed, it will get stuck on the hotend while the motor keeps pushing which results in it being grinded, try to increase the temperature by 5ºC or 10ºC to help the filament melt in time.

 Warning!
 Check the datasheet of your material before increase the temperature, a high temperature can burn the filament inside the hotend and clog it.